Kevin-c-miller/movie-watchlist/README.md

 - Frontend will be a react app and that will consume Rails API
 - React app will allow users to sign up to have ability to create a list of movies they want to watch and review the movies they have seen
 - Ability to add new movies into the database
-- Users will have the ability to edit reviews and movies that they had entered
+- Users will have the ability to edit/delete reviews and movies that they created
-- Guest option to check out app without creating account
+- Guest option to browse the app without creating account/logging in

 ## Libraries and Dependencies